2008 in Konfrontacja Sztuk Walki

-The year 2008 is the fifth year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
+The year 2008 was the fifth year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
 In 2008, Konfrontacja Sztuk Walki held 4 events beginning with, KSW Elimination II.

 List of events

 KSW Elimination 2

 KSW Elimination II was a mixed martial arts event held on March 29, 2008 at the Hala Stulecia in Warsaw, Poland.